 Teaser Image

-Imitation learning is a common paradigm for teaching robots new tasks.
-However, collecting robot demonstrations through teleoperation or kinesthetic teaching can be tedious and time-consuming, slowing down training data collection for policy learning.
-On the other hand, while transfer to the robot can be non-trivial, directly demonstrating a task using our human embodiment is much easier, and data is available in abundance.
+Imitation learning is a popular paradigm to teach robots new tasks, but collecting robot demonstrations through teleoperation or kinesthetic teaching is tedious and time-consuming.
+In contrast, directly demonstrating a task using our human embodiment is much easier and data is available in abundance, yet transfer to the robot can be non-trivial.
 In this work, we propose Real2Gen to train a manipulation policy from a single human demonstration.
-Real2Gen extracts required information from the demonstration, transfers it to a simulation environment, where a programmable expert agent can demonstrate the task arbitrarily many times, generating an unlimited amount of data to train a flow matching policy.
+Real2Gen extracts required information from the demonstration and transfers it to a simulation environment, where a programmable expert agent can demonstrate the task arbitrarily many times, generating an unlimited amount of data to train a flow matching policy.
 We evaluate Real2Gen on human demonstrations from three different real-world tasks and compare it to a recent baseline.
 Real2Gen shows an average increase in the success rate of 26.6% and better generalization of the trained policy due to the abundance and diversity of training data.
+We further deploy our purely simulation-trained policy zero-shot in the real world.

 Code